A complete guide on Technology Migration Strategies: (Part 1 – Introduction)

 One of the most efficient and secure methods to protect your migration initiative is to execute a backup to cloud storage.
 Essentially, when you back up your data to cloud storage, your files are stored off-site.
 This eliminates local hardware vulnerabilities that may cause problems.
 So, why a cloud backup?

 Software suites like Dropbox are growing to meet the needs of their users.
 Dropbox maintains versions of files that can be restored when required.
 Similar to cloud backup, this option is affordable and files are stored offsite.
 What are its advantages?

 A downside, however, is that restoration is not automated.
-You need to copy & paste the data to the file-sharing directory structure in order to save the data.
+You need to copy & paste the data to the file-sharing directory structure to save the data.
 The files must reside in a defined structure, or else they will not be backed up.
 If the files are in a shared folder or directory, you will probably require more bandwidth to back up those files.

 Generally speaking, there are other available mediums for backing up like a backup to a flash drive or external hard drive.
-But these options are not recommended as they are not entirely secure compared to cloud backup or file-sharing software.
+However, these options are not recommended as they are not entirely secure compared to cloud backup or file-sharing software.
 For instance, any physical damage to a hard drive can cause data loss.
 Furthermore, they are more vulnerable and susceptible to ransomware attacks and crypto-viruses.

 When carrying out data migration, you need to make sure that sensitive data is not breached or tampered with.
 If migration goes wrong, it may lead to greater consequences and result in data leaks or data loss such as the examples cited here in 2020.